Startup CEOs: A Guide to Successfully Scaling Yourself (While Scaling Your Business)

 So what’s the solution?
 Learning to focus on what matters most and delegating everything else is key to successfully scaling yourself.
 If something doesn’t need to be done by you, it probably shouldn’t be.

-Create an Excel sheet and log every task you’ve completed within the past week that took at least 5 minutes of your time.
+Create an Excel sheet and log every task you’ve completed within the past week that took at least five minutes of your time.

 Be as thorough as possible: Try to include everything from writing follow-up emails to managing your calendar to taking meetings and everything in-between.